-Today it is pretty challenging to revise or amend the Philippines’ 1987 constitution.
+It is challenging to revise or amend the Philippines’ 1987 constitution.
 Because of this, the constitution has received some criticism within the Philippines.

-The constitution only outlines three methods or possible ways the constitution can be amended or changed.
+The constitution only outlines three methods or possible ways to amend or change the constitution.
 The three methods are:

 - Constituent Assembly (Con-Ass)

 For these three methods to change the constitution, ratification must require a majority vote in the National Referendum.
-Since President Aquino, several administrations have attempted to amend the 1987 Constitution, but they could not.
+Since President Aquino, several administrations have attempted to amend the 1987 Constitution but could not.

 Today there continue to be groups trying to change the 1987 Constitution.
 But time will only tell if these groups can succeed in changing the constitution where others have continued to fail.

-At A Bus On A Dusty Road, we talk about all th”ngs to do with travel, life, and”ex-pat living.
+At A Bus On A Dusty Road, we talk about everything about travel, life, and”ex-pat living.
 We are all about “Living Life As A Global Citizen.”
 We explore social, cultural, and economic issues and travel.

 Subscribe to our A Bus On A Dusty Road YouTube Channel filled with great videos and information by clicking here.